annkamsk/polishlyrics/BeforeDayBegins.md

 a day, or two,
 a night, or three,
-it will be
+but not now

 a day, a night
-will pass until
+they too shall pass
-dusk is here
+dusk will come

 We'll light up the ovens to bake our bread
 and look, where there's ashes and smoke
 blossom will heal up the wounds of war
 life will grow

-Someday we'll welcome a newborn child
+Someday our children will shake their heads
-and look, they will laugh back at us
+and look, they will laugh that their folks
-for clinging to stories of long-gone times,
+cling to the stories of long-gone storms,
-war-torn past
+times of woe